 The main island, Thera, has a shape of a half moon and is located in the easternmost position of the cluster.
 The west side consists of the walls of the Caldera which preserve the picture of its geological history and illustrate the different phases of the volcanic activity.

-Since 1980, thousands of couples from all over the world have chosen Oia and other Santorini villages for their wedding, or honeymoon trip.
+Since 1980, thousands of couples from all over the world choose Santorini for their wedding or honeymoon trip.
 It is estimated that more than 500 ceremonies take place each year.
 Orthodox weddings usually take place in churches overlooking the Caldera, such as the Fira Orthodox Cathedral, Aghios Minas, the Anastasi (Resurrection) church in Imerovigli, Aghios Georgios (Saint George) and Panagia Platsani (Virgin Mary) in Oia; Catholics choose the Fira Cathedral.

 Known for its romantic sunset, the picturesque landscape and the Cycladic architecture, Santorini is the perfect destination for travelers and tourists who want to live an unforgettable experience!